 Types of Ducks

-From eiders, mergansers and scaups to dabblers and divers, the different types of ducks are intriguing for birders to familiarize themselves with.
-By understanding more about what makes ducks unique, birders can more easily identify which waterfowl they see.
+There are more than 100 species of ducks in the world, and many of them are uniquely specialized for different habitats, climates, and diets.
+From eiders, mergansers, and scaups to dabblers and divers, the different types of ducks are intriguing for birders to familiarize themselves with.
+By understanding what makes ducks unique, birders can more easily identify which waterfowl they see.

 Physical Characteristics of Ducks